radioactivebean0/sp23_cse168_finalproject/README.md

 We use [miniz](https://github.com/richgel999/miniz) for compression & decompression.

-We use [tinyply](https://github.com/ddiakopoulos/tinyply) for parsing PLY files.
+We use [tinyply](https://github.com/ddiakopoulos/tinyply) for parsing PLY files.]

+We use [nanoflann](https://github.com/jlblancoc/nanoflann) for a k-d tree library

 Many scenes in the scenes folder are downloaded from:
 - [http://www.mitsuba-renderer.org/download.html](http://www.mitsuba-renderer.org/download.html)